vatax3/GiftManager/README.md

 - `docker-compose.yml` – One service (`app`) that runs the bundled image and mounts a named volume for SQLite.

 ## Admin Login
-Default Admin login is admin/admin

-## Admin Login
-Default Admin login is admin/admin
+Default Admin login is admin/admin.

 ## Running locally (no Docker)
 1) Backend: